 This easy muffin recipe is perfect for Christmas breakfast or all year round!
-Cranberry Muffins with a hint of orange and a crumb topping are just like your favorite coffee shop baked goods but even better.
+Cranberry Orange Muffins with a hint of orange and a crumb topping are just like your favorite coffee shop baked goods but even better.

 What’s a more quintessential holiday breakfast pastry than a Cranberry Orange Muffin?
 Okay, maybe cinnamon rolls.
 I’ll give you that.

 But there are times when you want a seasonal pastry that’s a little less sweet with something tart to get you going in the morning.
 These Cranberry Muffins are just the thing.